 The Financial Accounting Standards Board ("FASB"), on August 18, 2016, published Accounting Standards Update ("ASU") No. 2016-14, Not for Profit Entities: Presentation of Financial Statements of Not-for-Profit Entities.
 The standard changes how not-for-profit organizations classify their net assets, with groups required to categorize assets as either those with donor restrictions or without.
 The standard also requires new information about an organization's liquidity and an analysis of expenses by nature and function.
 The update aims to help charities, universities, foundations, and other not-for-profit groups better convey how they spend and manage their resources.
 SCAGO has adopted this standard for the year ended June 30, 2019 and has adjusted the presentation of these statements accordingly.
-The ASU has been applied retrospectively to all periods presented.
-As allowed under the standard, the liquidity footnote disclosure (see Note 2) has not been presented for the year ended June 30, 2018.

-New accounting pronouncement required to be implemented in future periods includes the following:
+New accounting pronouncement required to be implemented in future periods include the following:

 In May 2014, the FASB issued guidance to change the recognition of revenue from contracts with customers.
 The core principle of the new guidance is that an entity should recognize revenue to reflect the transfer of goods and services to customers in an amount equal to the consideration the entity receives or expects to receive.
-In August 2015, the FASB deferred the effective date of ASU 2014-09, Revenue from Contracts with Customers.
-As a result of the deferral, the guidance in ASU 2014-09 will be effective for SCAGO for reporting periods beginning after December 15, 2019.
+The FASB deferred the effective date of ASU 2014-09, Revenue from Contracts with Customers, and the guidance will be effective for SCAGO for reporting periods beginning after December 15, 2019.
 SCAGO is currently evaluating the impact of this new guidance on its financial statements.